 When considering outcomes, the Moderation Panel will be provided with the documentation used in the evaluation process including updated position descriptions and the current and previous evaluated profiles.
-The Moderation Panel will advise the Human Resources representative of its recommendations and if required, a meeting will be convened to discuss position progression applications further.
+The Moderation Panel will advise the People Portfolio representative of its recommendations and if required, a meeting will be convened to discuss position progression applications further.

 For those positions where an existing evaluated position description is available at the next level, the Moderation Panel will be provided with a list of those Employees who are recommended to progress to the higher level.

 4.5 PEPP outcomes

 The People Portfolio will forward outcomes and recommendations of the Moderation Panel to the Chief People Officer and indicate the proposed actions to be taken.